frginlv/Tic-Tac-Toe-/README.md

 ### On Linux or MacOs : (Run these command in the terminal)

 - git clone https://github.com/frginlv/Tic-Tac-Toe.git
-- cd Tic-Tac-Toe
+- cd Tic-Tac-Toe-
 - python3 main.py

 ### On Windows : (Run these command in the terminal)

 - git clone https://github.com/frginlv/Tic-Tac-Toe.git
-- cd Tic-Tac-Toe
+- cd Tic-Tac-Toe-
 - python main.py